AdaptiveMotorControlLab/CellSeg3D/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Requirements

+Requires installation of torch and MONAI.
+For PyTorch, please see [PyTorch]'s website for installation instructions.
+A CUDA-capable GPU is not needed but very strongly recommended, especially for training.

+If you get errors from MONAI regarding missing readers, please see [MONAI's optional dependencies] page for instructions on getting the readers required by your images.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter